joaoalpalhao/discord_bot/README.md

 ## Install

 Clone this repo to your working directory.
-After that just simple do a npm install:
+After that just simply do a npm install:

 ```sh
 $ npm install